DennisGoldfarb/ms-flashlight/README.md

 #### Basic workflow
 The purpose of the application is to get a file from the user and analyze it.
 The process goes like this:
-1. A user selects a file and some parameters for analysis.
-(CLIENT SIDE)
+1. A user selects a file and some parameters for analysis. (client side)
-2. The file is uploaded to a temp directory on the server.
-(CLIENT/SERVER SIDE)
+2. The file is uploaded to a temp directory on the server. (client/server side)
-3. The file is parsed.
-(SERVER SIDE)
+3. The file is parsed. (server side)
-4. The identifiers of the file are mapped to Entrez Gene IDs.
-(SERVER SIDE)
+4. The identifiers of the file are mapped to Entrez Gene IDs. (server side)
-5. The APMS data is inserted into our database.
-(SERVER SIDE)
+5. The APMS data is inserted into our database. (server side)
 6. The APMS data is scored via the selected APMS scoring algorithm.
-Permutations are done to calculate P-values.
-(SERVER SIDE)
+Permutations are done to calculate P-values. (server side)
-7. If the user requested the use of "indirect data" to help score their data, then those feature scores are retrieved from our database.
-(SERVER SIDE)
+7. If the user requested the use of "indirect data" to help score their data, then those feature scores are retrieved from our database. (server side)
-8. The APMS data is further scored via a logistic regression model using the previously retrieved indirect data.
-(SERVER SIDE)
+8. The APMS data is further scored via a logistic regression model using the previously retrieved indirect data. (server side)
-9. The results are written to the database.
-(SERVER SIDE)
+9. The results are written to the database. (server side)
-10. The results are returned to the user.
-(CLIENT/SERVER SIDE)
+10. The results are returned to the user. (client/server side)

 #### Directory structure